ekernf01/ekernf01.github.io/_posts/2019-01-12-gnorm_and_hnorm.md

 ---

-R typically offers functions prefixed by `d`, `p`, `q`, and `r` for pdf, cdf, inverse cdf, and sampling.
+The programming language `R` typically offers functions prefixed by `d`, `p`, `q`, and `r` for pdf, cdf, inverse cdf, and sampling.
 These are useful for fitting statistical models -- especially MCMC since you're usually sampling and computing densities.
 You can even get the log density from the `d` function with an extra argument.

 But, for everyday fitting via likelihoods or empirical Bayes, you need derivatives.